qftgtr/ARML/docs/primitives/a-camera.md

 # `<a-camera>`

-The camera primitive determines what the user sees.
-We can change the viewport by modifying the camera entity's position and rotation.
+The camera primitive is connected to the AR camera.
+The entities within the `a-camera` tag will move together with the AR camera.

 ## Example